Sauna Heater Guide: How to Choose the Right Sauna Heater for Your Home

 If you are still deciding whether a heater-based sauna is right for you, our guide to infrared vs. traditional sauna can help you compare the main sauna types.

-How to Size a Sauna Heater
+How Do You Size a Sauna Heater?

 Step 1: Calculate Sauna Room Volume